aaronshaver/dig-deep-descent/roadmap.md

-# 0.1

-* finish back-filling test coverage for game.js (at about 80% coverage now)

 # 0.2 - mineral system

 * gem and rock rarity system for "fading" rock and gem types in and out depending on level